wesavetheworld/wikitext/README.md

 	% wikitext "Stochastic optimization"
 	Output written to "Stochastic optimization.txt"

-You can specify multiple title.
+You can specify multiple titles.
 Why not use your shell's builtin globbing?:

 	%  wikitext {Haskell,Erlang}" (programming language)"
 	Output written to "Haskell programming language.txt"